 Compared to AE testing, ultrasonic testing can penetrate deeper into thick sections and materials with high attenuation and provide more definitive data on the assets’ condition.

+Eddy current testing offers better results than AE testing for testing large structures made of conductive materials for signs of leaks, discontinuities, and corrosion.
 When testing a hard-to-reach asset, a portal electromagnetic acoustic transducer (EMAT) can be a better idea.
 EMAT doesn’t require surface contact, so you can easily take measurements of hot, rough, or contaminated surfaces.
 With a Voliro inspection drone, you can perform precise inspections at height.

-Discover how Voliro innovates non-destructive testing
+Discover how Voliro innovates non-destructive testing.